PalianPals/palianpals.github.io/docs/game-guides/cooking/Recipes1.md

 # Cooking Recipes

-Below are all known **Recipes** with images and how to obtain them, how much focus and  XP  they give and for how much you can sell the dish.
+Below are all known **Recipes** with images and how to obtain them, how much focus and Cooking XP they give you.
-- Some ways to obtain these recipes may contain spoilers towards to main storyline or locations.
+- Some ways to obtain these recipes may contain spoilers towards the main storyline or locations.